Legcord/website/src/pages/faq.md

 ---

 ## What is ArmCord?
-ArmCord is a custom Discord client designed to run smoother and enhance your Discord experience.
+ArmCord is a custom client designed to enhance your Discord experience while keeping everything lightweight.

 ## Will I get banned for using this?
 You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using ArmCord, but no one has been banned from using it or any of the client mods included.